rspamd/rspamd/doc/markdown/configuration/statistic.md

 that defines probabilities combination.
 In general, it defines the probability of that a message belongs to the specified class (namely, `spam` or `ham`) base on the following factors:

-- the probability of a specific token to be spam or ham (which means efficiently count of a token's occurences in spam and ham messages)
+- the probability of a specific token to be spam or ham (which means efficiently count of a token's occurrences in spam and ham messages)
 - the probability of a specific token to appear in a message (which efficiently means frequency of a token divided by a number of tokens in a message)

 ## Statistics Architecture